Robert Irwin Speaks About Climate Change And His Father's Legacy

-On Thursday, 15-year-old Robert Irwin, the son of late conservationist Steve Irwin, spoke about the danger of climate change and his father’s legacy.
+The 15-year-old Robert Irwin, the son of late conservationist Steve Irwin, spoke about the danger of climate change and his father’s legacy.

-“The amazing thing with our dad was that he was talking about climate change and the effects that it had kind of before it was as popular as it is now,” Irwin tells TIME.
+“The amazing thing with our dad was that he was talking about climate change and the effects that it had kind of before it was as popular as it is now,” Irwin told TIME on Thursday at the 2019 TIME 100 Next event.
 “He was definitely ahead of his time.”

 Irwin says the threat of climate change will only grow large as time goes on.
 “Right now is what’s going to affect the generations’ to come,” he explains.
 “We see in Australia even back home some of the effects on our native life and habitat at the moment.”